-All school staff have the duty to report the complaint to the Title IX Coordinator.
-Additionally, all mandated reporters of Inspired Teaching Demonstration School are required to report any information of neglect and abuse of a child to MPD by calling 911 or to CFSA by calling (202) 671-SAFE.
+All school staff have the duty to report the complaint to appropriate school officials.
+Additionally, all mandated reporters of ITDS are required to report any information of neglect and abuse of a child to MPD by calling 911 or to CFSA by calling (202) 671-SAFE.
 For more information on mandated reporter requirements, consult CFSA's Mandated Reporter Training.
 CFSA shall only be contacted if the alleged perpetrator of the abuse is the student's parent, guardian, or custodian.
 In all other cases, the school staff member shall file the report with MPD by calling 911.